isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P6 Teachers.md

 Primary 6C

-"I believe that every child is like coal.
-By applying pressure, they can become diamonds."
+I believe that every child is like coal.
+By applying pressure, they can become diamonds.

 [**mirna_ramalengam@schools.gov.sg**](mailto:mirna_ramalengam@schools.gov.sg)